K. M. Arif: Vice Chief of Army Staff (1984–87)

-Post retirement
+Post-retirement

-In 1987, General Arif sought retirement from his military service and did not seek extension and handed over the army command to Lieutenant-General Mirza Aslam Beg who was promoted to the four-star rank and as an army chief.
+In 1987, General Arif sought retirement from his military service.

-Upon retiring, he focused towards poetry and became a military historian when he authored the notable eyewitnessed and famed text on the military interference led General Zia-ul-Haq, Working with Zia, published in 1995.
+Upon retiring, he focused on poetry and became a military historian when he authored the notable eye witnessed and famed text on the military interference led General Zia-ul-Haq, Working with Zia, published in 1995.
 In 2001, he published Khaki Shadows: Pakistan 1947–1997, about the politics, government, and armed forces of Pakistan during and shortly after the Cold War.

+In 1991, Arif and foreign minister Agha Shahi went on a goodwill tour of India.

 In 2010, he authored another book, Estranged Neighbours: India, Pakistan (1947-2010) on the foreign relations of India and Pakistan.
+In the book, he criticised Nawaz Sharif for politicising bureaucrats in Punjab and wrote: "A new group of senior civil servants emerged on the administrative horizon of the country.
+Such favoured super bureaucrats overshadowed efficient colleagues who were less known to ruling prime ministers."

+Views on nuclear weapons

+Arif often changed his views on nuclear weapons, sometimes opposing or sometimes agreeing.
+At a meeting titled "Security Assurances for non-Nuclear Weapon States" chaired by Chinese strategist and disarmament negotiator Zhai Dequan, General Arif dismissed the concept of security assurances as useless and said "we do not need non-proliferation but elimination of nuclear weapons."

+However in 1989, he said "Pakistan's national interest demands that her nuclear programme be expanded and taken to its logical conclusions to produce the ultimate weapon.

+Death

-Gen (Retd) K M Arif died on 6 March 2020 in ICU CMH Lahore due to kidney disease.
+Arif died on 6 March 2020.